 - Age >= 16 years (Male 1.7 mg/dL, Female 1.4 mg/dL)

 - Total bilirubin =< 1.5 x upper limit of normal (ULN) for age (within 7 days prior to enrollment), and

 - Serum glutamate pyruvate transaminase (SGPT) (alanine aminotransferase [ALT]) =< 135 U/L (within 7 days prior to enrollment).
 For the purpose of this study, the ULN for SGPT is 45 U/L.

 - Patients with a seizure disorder may be enrolled if their seizures are well controlled while on non-enzyme inducing anticonvulsants permitted on this study.

-- Patients must be enrolled and protocol therapy must be projected to begin no later than 31 days after definitive diagnostic surgery (day 0).
-For patients who have a biopsy followed by resection, the date of resection will be considered the date of definitive diagnostic surgery.
-If a biopsy only was performed, the biopsy date will be considered the date of definitive diagnostic surgery.
+- Patients must be enrolled and protocol therapy must be projected to begin no later than 31 days after definitive surgery (day 0).
+If a biopsy only was performed, the biopsy date will be considered the date of definitive surgery.
+For patients who have a biopsy or incomplete resection at diagnosis followed by additional surgery, the date of the last resection will be considered the date of definitive surgery.

 - All patients and/or their parents or legal guardians must sign a written informed consent.

 - All institutional, Food and Drug Administration (FDA), and National Cancer Institute (NCI) requirements for human studies must be met.

 - Patients with intrinsic brainstem or primary spinal cord tumors will be excluded.